 Monday, March 17, 2008

-The Sun is indeed a priceless present of God from which humans have been endowed an endless source of power called “solar energy”.
+THE SUN The Sun is indeed a priceless present of God from which humans have been endowed an endless source of power called “solar energy”.
 But, actually what have we known about Sun?
 Is it just a round cheese cake which rises in the East and disappear in the West every day, or are there also many other things about it that we haven’t known?
+In this journal today, I would like to post a short essay about the Sun and hope that it will provide you certain information about our Sun.

 OUR SUN...!!!

+1.Measurements Our Sun is a normal main-sequence star, one of more than 100 billion stars in our galaxy.
 The Sun is by far the largest object in the solar system with a huge diameter of 1,390,000 km and a great mass of 1.989 kg

 Trying some simple calculation, you will see more clearly how big our Sun is.
 It is likely to take you nearly 100 years to walk restlessly around its perimeter, or luckily if you have a good car which provides you a speed of 60 km/h, your ten years will be burnt up by its heat as well (Wow...!)